StackVista/stackstate-docs/configure/security/authentication/oidc.md

        - **usernameField** - The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`, however, many providers omit this field.
 A good alternative is `email`.
        - **groupsField** - The field from which StackState will read the role/group for a user.

-2. Map user roles from OIDC to the correct StackState subjects in `application_stackstate.conf` - see the example above:
+2. In `application_stackstate.conf` - map user roles from OIDC to the correct StackState subjects (see the example above):
     - **roles** - for details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

 3. Restart StackState to apply the changes.